signalapp/Signal-iOS/TRANSLATION.md

 - Click **Translations**
 - Click **en.lproj**
 - Click **localizable.strings**
-- Scroll down to Line #2557 (using the line numbers on the left-hand side of the text).
+- Scroll down to line #2557 (using the line numbers on the left-hand side of the text).
 This line should contain the text `// MARK: - Session` (note: if this line does not contain that text, use Ctrl+F, Cmd+F, or your browser’s Find on Page function to find the line which contains that text)
 - Select and copy all text from that line down to the end of the file
 - Open a plaintext editor (TextEdit on macOS, Notepad on Windows, or your preferred plaintext editor) and create a new file
 - Paste the text you copied earlier into this blank file